iterative/katacoda-scenarios/examples/shared-server/step1.md

 Since our filesystem (ext4) does not support _reflinks_, let's create and mount an XFS filesystem.
-We will see later why using a filesystem that supports reflinks is important for an efficient operation.
+We will see later why using a filesystem that supports reflinks is important for an efficient operation of DVC.

+**Note:** If your root filesystem already supports reflinks, you can skip the steps 1-3.

 1. Create an image file big enough to hold the data and all the
    caches: